twio142/treemux/README.md

 Hit `prefix + I` to fetch the plugin and source it.

 Make sure you have Neovim and [Nvim-Tree](https://github.com/nvim-tree/nvim-tree.lua) installed.
+Not using Vim/Neovim and confused?
+Here is the [minimal Nvim-Tree configuration file](docs/minimal_nvim_setup.md).

 (Optional but recommended): install python support for Neovim.
 ```bash